MattB-242/Powder_RMSD_Link_Compare/README.md

 Relies on CCDC package and must therefore be run from within the CSD Python API.
 Requires installation of sympy and gemmi

-Runs with two arguments - an input directory and the output directory
+Runs with two arguments giving an output and input directory (in that order!)

 Output directory must contain one or more CIF files